thriveweb/sailinginparadise/content/boatTours/2018-08-31-romantic-sails.md

         * Photo memories of your experience

-        **$750***
+        **$850***

         \*Subject to availability.
-Available Monday to Thursday (January to November, excl public holidays).
-Weekends may be available last-minute on request, please enquire.
+Available Monday to Thursday (mid-January to mid-November, excl public holidays).
+Weekends may be available last-minute on request, please enquire-
       title: Do you offer special packages?
     - title: "Private Charter Pricing "
       dropdownContent: >-